 As the term suggests, employee experience (EX) is concerned with the way employees feel about their role and the treatment they receive within a company.
 This encompasses all aspects of their experience: from the tools and equipment they are given, to meritocracy within the workplace, their relationship with management, overtime work and so much more.
 As such, a good employee experience is key to retaining an employee.
 Indeed, research conducted in 2020 by McKinsey & Company shows that employees who report having a positive experience are 16 times more engaged than those with a negative experience, and they are also eight times more likely to want to stay at a company.

 Other factors are also at play when it comes to improving employee experience.
-Indeed, previous generations had a near-blind loyalty to the companies they worked for, making it easier for these to create a satisfactory employee experience.
+Indeed, previous generations had a near-blind loyalty to the companies they worked for, making it easier for these organizations to create a satisfactory employee experience.
 But now, younger generations do not possess that same attitude.
-In fact, millennials – who currently make up the majority of the workforce worldwide –
+In fact, millennials – who currently make up the majority of the workforce worldwide – tend to value their own benefit over company loyalty.
+Research by McKinsey further shows that even pre-pandemic, Gen Z employees were putting a greater premium on workplace well-being because they already felt disengaged from their jobs.

 In an attempt to enhance employee experience, well-meaning companies often invest in well-being programmes, reward schemes, and the creation of an ‘inspirational’ working environment.
 While these measures may prove to be efficacious to boost morale, they may ultimately fail in the absence of a robust payroll system.
 Put simply, if the basic conditions of an employee’s contract are not respected, there is little point in trying to provide more sophisticated benefits.